 Common Rental Agreements in Oklahoma

-- Oklahoma Real Estate Contract Form – This template is for use only by members of the Oklahoma Real Estate Commission members.
-It is in common use throughout Oklahoma.
+- Oklahoma Real Estate Contract Form – This template is for members of the Oklahoma Real Estate Commission.
 It provides thorough rules and processes for most residential situations, including tenant responsibilities and flood insurance disclosures.
 There is also a slightly older version in circulation more suitable for situations where the landlord isn’t represented by a broker.

 Oklahoma Required Residential Lease Disclosures

-- Flooding Disclosure (required for some leases) – Oklahoma landlords renting out any property that has experienced flooding in the past 5 years must include a notice to inform potential tenants.
+- Flooding Disclosure (required for some leases) – Oklahoma landlords must include a notice when renting out any property that has experienced flooding in the past 5 years.

-- Methamphetamine Contamination Disclosure (required for some leases) – Oklahoma rental properties with methamphetamine contamination levels above 0.1 micrograms per 100 square centimeters may not be rented.
-Any known contamination must be disclosed in the lease.
+- Methamphetamine Contamination Disclosure (required for some leases) – Oklahoma prohibits the rental of properties with methamphetamine contamination levels above 0.1 micrograms per 100 square centimeters.
+The lease must disclose any known contamination.

 To learn more about required disclosures in Oklahoma, click here.